Masarna: 1937 to 1964

-The club was founded in 1937 as the Folkare Motorklubb but their first track was not built until 1948.
-Masarna joined the Swedish second division in 1958 (which was known as the Allsvenskan from 1982) and remained there until gaining promotion to the Elitserien in 1999.
-They then won their first Elitserien championship in 2000.
+The club was founded in 1937 as the Folkare Motorklubb but their first track at Nordanö (between Jularbo and Krylbo) was built in 1948.
+The club joined the Swedish second division in 1958 (which was known as the Allsvenskan from 1982).
+Led by Sören Sjösten, they gained success in 1959 by winning division 2 and the successfully defended the title in 1960.